myanmar - prevention

 Starting Point

+Daw Esther Cinh is the general secretary at KBTC Church, Baptist Federation, Myanmar.
+As a Chin woman, she participates in charity work with her local ethnic group.
 As a laywoman, she reads the scriptures with empathy for others and provides counselling services to the people affected by the conflict to alleviate sadness.
-She believes that the people will be able to achieve peace if they are granted the rights they deserve, which include the ability to work and attend school.
+She believes that the people will be able to achieve peace if they are granted the rights they deserve, including the ability to work and attend school.
 She also argued that vocational training should be provided to develop women’s lives.
-Her role model is her mother.
+In carrying out her duty, her role model is her mother.
 From a political perspective, she admires Daw Aung San Suu Kyi.
-From a religious perspective, she also admires former pastors.
+From a religious perspective, she looked upon former pastors.

 Peace Journey